surecart/surecart-wp-plugin/readme.txt

 Accessibility is a huge priority for the entire team building SureCart.
 As you know, accessibility is an ongoing improvement task.
 Our development and QA teams are trained in accessibility best practices and build/test each new feature for accessibility.
 If you come across any edge issues, we want to know about it and will prioritize its resolution.
 Please contact us via our website.

 == Changelog ==

+= 2.20.4 - March 21st, 2024 =
+- Improvement: Add wp_body_open hook to our plugin templates for greater compatibility.

 = 2.20.3 - March 18th, 2024 =
 - Fix: Make sure correct store is selected when clicking links that go to the platform site.